Logo Dutch central governmentLogo Business.gov.nl, government information for entrepreneurs.MenuSearchSearch

 Preventing and reporting fraud and deception

 As an entrepreneur you may have to deal with different types of deception and fraud.
 Have you fallen victim to fraud or deception?
-You can ask for help at a dedicated centre or report the crime to the police.
-You can for instance report tax fraud to the Dutch Tax and Customs Administration (Belastingdienst) or report internet fraud to the police.
+You should report the crime to the police or a dedicated contact point.
+You can for instance report tax fraud to the Netherlands Customs Administration (Belastingdienst) or report internet fraud to the police.

 Common types of fraud

-• Advertising fraud (in Dutch): sending fake invoices or deception by phone or through a representative.
+• Advertising fraud (in Dutch): someone wants to sell you fake advertisements.
+Sometimes this happens by sending fake invoices, or via deception by phone or through a representative.

-• Identity fraud: illegal use of personal data (through phishing, in Dutch), for example, for ordering through the Internet.
-If someone illegaly uses your business data and acts on behalf of your business it is called business identity theft.
+• Identity fraud: illegal use of personal data (through phishing), for example, for ordering through the internet.
+If someone illegally uses your business data and acts on behalf of your business it is called business identity theft.

-• Slamming: transferring one telephone service provider to another unrequested.
+• Slamming (in Dutch): when your telephone service is transferred to another provider to another without your knowledge or consent.
 You can report this to the Authority for Consumers and Markets (ACM, in Dutch).

-• Advance fee fraud (419-fraud): in return for an advance fee, you are wrongfully promised a high compensation.
+• Advance fee fraud (419 scam, in Dutch): in return for an advance payment, you are wrongfully promised a high compensation.

-• Bankruptcy fraud (in Dutch): a company buys (large) stocks from you, but when it comes to paying the invoice it turns the company does not exist anymore
+• Bankruptcy fraud (in Dutch): a company buys (large) stocks from you, but when it comes to paying the invoice it turns out the company does not exist any longer

-• Extortion: demanding money under the threat of, for example, violence or making incriminating or damaging information public.
+• Extortion (in Dutch): someone demands money from you under the threat of, for example, violence or of making incriminating or damaging information public.

-• Tax fraud: for instance concealing income or profits from your business or tax evasion
+• Tax fraud (in Dutch): for instance concealing income or profits from your business or tax evasion

 • Internet fraud: for instance you pay for a product but do not receive it.
 Or you supply a product but do not receive payment.